minhnguyen3001/GPU-Overclocking/README.md

 **Estimated Time**: Approximately 30-45 minutes

-### What is a GPU: A Graphic Processor Unit (GPU) is a crucial part of the modern-day computer, a GPU will have a faster image rendering time and is more efficient when compared to the CPU (Central processing unit) (https://www.youtube.com/watch?v=-P28LKWTzrI).
+### What is a GPU: A Graphic Processor Unit (GPU) is a crucial part of the modern-day computer, a [GPU](https://www.youtube.com/watch?v=-P28LKWTzrI) will have a faster image rendering time and is more efficient when compared to the CPU (Central processing unit).

 ### Why we need to overclock a GPU: Overclocking a GPU can help it optimize the performance out of the designed range from the manufacturer and will provide you with a better experience when you using your GPU.